kruckenberg/yoga-response-field-order/README.md

 ### Single Async Field Resolver

-The bug can be reproduced most simply with a simple schema with only a single asynchronous field resolver.
+The bug can be reproduced with a simple schema containing one or more synchronous field resolvers and a single asynchronous field resolver.

 Run `npm run single-async` and execute the following query: